Anish-2108/OAuth_Authentication_Flow_-WithFiddler/README.md

 **Step 5:** Based on the credentials provided by the user a secure encrpyted connection will be establised to authenticate the user and either it will be authorized or denied.

-Once Authorized (Oauth will be finised and Resource server will provide Authorization code in encrypted form) As shown below
+Once Authorized (Oauth will be finised and Resource server will provide Authorization code in encrypted form.
+This code contains users Meta Data and access information of what all information service provider can access) see below fiddler trace.

 ![Dashboard](https://anishpathan.files.wordpress.com/2020/05/6.png?w=1024)